afserg/entity-locker/README.md

 # Entity locker

-Class that provides locking utilities for arbitrary amount of entities distinguished by id.
+Class that provides locking utilities for arbitrary сount of entities distinguished by id.

 ## Features